niravcodes/niravcodes.github.io/_posts/2019-02-14-writing-huffman-compression-in-cpp.md

 Notice how, in this system, no codeword is the prefix of another codeword.
 BANANA now compresses to `110100100`.
 This can be deterministically recovered to BANANA.

 And this is what the huffman compression does.
 Given a set of symbols and their respective frequencies, it churns out the smallest prefix codewords to represent them all.
 That is the huffman compression.
 And there are other algorithms to do this, most notably Shannon-Fano algorithm (which they also expect me to memorize for exams), but as wikipedia says, "[Shannon–Fano](https://en.wikipedia.org/wiki/Shannon%E2%80%93Fano_coding) is almost never used; [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding "Huffman coding") is almost as computationally simple and produces prefix codes that always achieve the lowest expected code word length \[as opposed to Shannon-Fano\]".

+How huffman's algorithm does that is actually pretty interesting too.
+I am far too lazy to describe it all in this post, but this video by computerphile (along with all others related to compression) are great if you're just starting.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/umTbivyJoiI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# The Implementation

+The implementation is really the simplest I could find.
+It is very slow and not optimized for anything.
+The alphabets are _always_ bytes, for the sake of simplicity.
+This means that the 'chunk of data' that I talked about is always a single byte.

+Here is how it compressed a file:

+1. `count_frequency()` returns an array of size 256 with the byte alphabet as index and it's corresponding frequency as the value.
+If, for instance, the byte 0x25 (37 in decimal) occurs 50 times in the file, the array\[37\] has value of 50.
+2. The tree::node class (I used a nested class for some reason) represents one single alphabet with a data and a frequency property.
+256 new tree::node objects are created, one for each alphabet.
+They are pushed into a priority queue.
+A priority queue takes in elements in an arbitrary order, but pops them in a fixed order.
+In this case, the lowest frequency alphabets are always popped first.
+3. The `make_huffman_code()` function pops two elements from the priority queue, makes a new element (say X) with the two elements as two leaves and puts the new element X back in the queue.
+X is a node in the huffman's tree.
+This goes on in a loop until only one element is left in the priority queue.
+That is the root of the huffman tree, and all other elements are it's descendants.
+4. The huffman tree is traversed for every alphabet and a codeword is generated by the `generate_code()` function.
+This function returns an array of objects of class `huffman_code`.
+The class `huffman_code` encodes the huffman's code which needs to pieces of information to be correctly understood: the code itself, and the length of the code as that can vary too.
+5. Using the array, we encode the original file.
+A class `bitstream` is used here to pack the variable-bit-length huffman codes.
+The `bitstream` class uses a little buffer in memory to pack the codes.
+Once the buffer overflows, it signals the buffer to be flushed to the file and restores the buffer with the overflowed contents.
+This helps keep the memory requirements independent of the size of file being compressed.
+The details of the file format are in the [README.md](https://github.com/niravcodes/huffman_compression/blob/master/README.md).

+During decompression:

+1. The compressed file is checked for the file signature.
+2. The table is read and stored in memory as an array (lets call it dictionary).
+3. The `pluck_bit()` plucks successive bits from the file.
+Every bit of the file is appended to a variable, then the variable is checked with all 256 entries of the dictionary.
+If it matches, the corresponding byte is appended to the decompressed file and the variable is cleared.

+# Closing remarks

 When I set out to implement Huffman's algorithm, I had two main objectives: